rhdtownsend/gyre/doc/source/user-guide/gyre-fundamentals/numerical-limits.rst

-To understand this behavior, recall that the determinant of an :math:`N \times N` matrix can be expressed (via :wiki:`Laplace expansion`) as the sum of `N` terms; and each term itself involves the product of :math:`N` matrix elements, picked so that each row/column is used only once in the construction of the term.
+To understand this behavior, recall that the determinant of an :math:`N \times N` matrix can be expressed (via :wiki:`Laplace expansion <Laplace_expansion>`) as the sum of `N` terms; and each term itself involves the product of :math:`N` matrix elements, picked so that each row/column is used only once in the construction of the term.
 With these points in mind, we can see from the definition :eq:`linear-sys` of :math:`\mS` that its determinant (i.e., the discriminant function) must be a polynomial in :math:`\sigma^{2}` of order :math:`N-2`; and as such, it can have at most :math:`N-2` (in this case, 5) roots.
 This leads us to important lesson #1:

 .. attention::